BennyHernandez/TheLeftistMen/_posts/2023-10-17-An-update-directly-from-us.markdown

 April 19th- Leftist Men and Centrist Them Winco standoff

-April 27th- May 1st- The Leftist Men visit Evan and Lea in L.A
+April 27th- May 1st- The men of LEFOLG visit Evan and Lea in L.A

 May 2nd-Free Time writing and production begins